NickSneed/TumblrBobRumbly/README.md

 ## To do:
 1. change to em
-2. add animated down arrow
-3. clean up template
+2. clean up template
-4. view port height fix https://css-tricks.com/the-trick-to-viewport-units-on-mobile/
+3. have node server download local files on the fly

 Style lint rules:
 https://stylelint.io/user-guide/rules